inclusive-design/covid-data-monitor/README.md

 The resulting build artefacts will be generated in directory `build`, together with a self-test for the build in `build/index.html`.

+## Regenerating SVG icon build

+To produce a fresh HTML build from a collection of SVG icon files held in `src/img`, indexed by the file `svgmap.json`, run

+    node buildSVG.js

+This will produce output in `buildSVG/svgIcons.html` which can be pasted into the demo markup in `index.html` and bundled template in `src/html/template.html`.

 ## Lint

 The project files may be linted by running `npm run lint`.